-Following is our local contact information:
+Below is our local contact information:

 If you don’t see something on our site that you would like to rent, please let us know and we may be able to supply it for you!

-We specialize in long term corporate rentals.
+We specialize in long-term corporate rentals.
 If you are looking for monthly rates, just give us a call and we will quote you a price.